supsi-dacd-isaac/krangpower/docs/source/electrical.rst

-Electrical elements (bus-based)
+wElectrical elements (bus-based)
 ---------------------------------
 These are electrical components that can be added to compose the grid topology.

 Transformer
 '''''''''''
-.. autoclass:: krangpower.components.Transformer
+.. autoclass:: krangpower._components.Transformer
    :members:
    :special-members: __getitem__
    :undoc-members: